kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

 ### Hypervisor-Specific Defaults

+- `pkg/capabilities/hypervisor/` hosts capability declarations organized by hypervisor and architecture (e.g., `kvm/amd64.go`, `kvm/arm64.go`, `hyperv-layered/amd64.go`).
+Each file declares which features are supported, unsupported, or experimental for that specific combination.
-The defaults system is refactored to support multi-axis overrides (hypervisor, architecture, combined) without expanding large `switch` statements.
+- `pkg/defaults/ is refactored to support multi-axis overrides (hypervisor, architecture, combined) without expanding large `switch` statements.
+- `pkg/hypervisor/runtime/` introduces a sibling registry for `HypervisorRuntime` implementations. `virt-controller` consults it to call `AdjustResources` and `GetMemoryOverhead`, while virt-handler and virt-launcher reuse the same implementation for memlock sizing and `HandleHousekeeping`.
+- `pkg/virt-api/webhooks/validating-webhook/admitters/` uses the capability registry for automatic validation.
+The `VMIFeatureMapper` in `pkg/capabilities/vmi/mapper.go` extracts required capabilities from a VMI spec and queries the registry.
+This eliminates scattered architecture-specific validation files in favor of centralized capability queries.

 Precedence (least → most specific):
 1. Base defaults (generic cluster configuration driven)